 HOW WILL THE COLLEGE HELP ME TO TRANSFER FROM SCHOOL?

 The college can arrange taster days and this will give you the opportunity to see what college life is like.
-For the Pathways and Insights programmes transition sessions are set up before the start of college to discuss your needs, provide you with a taster of the programme and to obtain advice and guidance from existing support staff/external agencies/special schools to ensure a smooth transition for you.
-The ALS department is happy to arrange additional taster sessions if needed.
+If you are likely to require a high level of support, transition sessions between your school and college can be arranged before you start college to discuss your needs, provide you with a taster of the programme and to obtain advice and guidance from existing support staff/external agencies/special schools to ensure a smooth transition for you.

 HOW WILL THE COLLEGE SUPPORT MY PROGRESSION AND FUTURE EMPLOYMENT?